bbneves/Spotify_Playlist_Analysis/README.md

 ![accuracy_score](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/hunter/neural_accuracy.png)

 *UPDATE*:

-          - The number of neurons were decided to be 3 times the amount of features available, split into 2 times the features in the first layer and the second player having the same amount of neurons as features.
+          * The number of neurons were decided to be 3 times the amount of features available, split into 2 times the features in the first layer and the second player having the same amount of neurons as features.
-          - Evaluating the first results of .8145 accuracy, we believe there it could have some overfitting.
+          * Evaluating the first results of .8145 accuracy, we believe there it could have some overfitting.
-          - Changing the popular selection score to 66, we ran the same structure for the training.
+          * Changing the popular selection score to 66, we ran the same structure for the training.
 Our accuracy got down to .7553.

 Activation function (AF), Loss algorithm, and optimizer choice.
-For the AF, the first layer with the most amount of neurons got Tanh because
+For the AF, the first layer with the most amount of neurons got Tanh because the dataset contains some negative variables that would've been neglected by Relu.
+Then, the second layer has LeakyRelu because it considers some negativity to the data.
+Finally, to the last layer, sigmoid was selected.
+Binary Crossentropy was chosen for the loss algorithm as the results are binary and it compares each of the predicted probabilities to actual class output which can be either 0 or 1.
+Adam optimization is stochastic gradient descent method that is based on adaptive estimation of first order and second-order moments.

 While the neural network model is more robust than linear regression, ultimately, our model will **never** have data on all of the factors that impact popularity.
 There are so many factors beyond a song's composition that affect its streaming popularity, from movie and tv placements, radioplay, promotional budgets, and artist publicity, that aren't represented in our dataset.